opiter09/FFC-Google-Translate/README.md

 - The appropriate Argos packages (run packages.py to get them)
 - The most recent version of NumPy (make sure to run ```pip install --upgrade NumPy``` to be safe)

-A full write-up of the process will be provided when the translation is finished; you can probably figure it out from the code.
-Do be warned that creating this translation is **extremely** slow (well, at least on my mid-tier laptop).
+To see how to set all this up, you can read Setup.txt.
+Be warned that this probably takes an actual server or something to run, I definitely would not advise using a personal laptop or desktop computer after my experiences.